plmdsmatheus/MINI-TWITTER-PROJECT/README.md

 The API documentation is automatically generated and available at /swagger/.
 This includes all the endpoints, input parameters, and response formats to help developers interact with the API.

 ## Developer Notes

-- Ensure you have all necessary environment variables set up before running the project (e.g., DATABASE_URL, SECRET_KEY for JWT).

 - Tests are located in the tests/ directory and can be run using pytest.